Athletics at the 2000 Summer Olympics – Men's marathon: Background

 This was the 24th appearance of the event, which is one of 12 athletics events to have been held at every Summer Olympics.
-Returning runners from the 1996 marathon included all three medalists (gold medalist Josia Thugwane of South Africa, silver medalist Lee Bong-Ju of South Korea, and bronze medalist Erick Wainaina of Kenya) along with fourth-place finisher Martín Fiz of Spain, seventh-place finisher Steve Moneghetti of Australia, and eighth-place finisher Benjamin Paredes of Mexico.
+Returning runners from the 1996 marathon included all three medalists (gold medalist Josia Thugwane of South Africa, silver medalist Lee Bong-Ju of South Korea, and bronze medalist Erick Wainaina of Kenya) along with fourth-place finisher Martín Fiz of Spain, seventh-place finisher Steve Moneghetti of Australia, and eighth-place finisher Benjamín Paredes of Mexico.
 The Kenyan and Ethiopian teams were considered strong, but without any individual favorite.
 Khalid Khannouchi of Morocco had set the world record in 1999, but earlier in 2000 had changed citizenship to the United States.
 Abel Antón of Spain had won the last two world championships; he did compete in Sydney.

 The Democratic Republic of the Congo, the Federated States of Micronesia, Slovakia, and Tajikistan each made their first appearance in Olympic men's marathons; there was also one Independent Olympic Athlete from East Timor.
 The United States made its 23rd appearance, most of any nation, having missed only the boycotted 1980 Games.